robmoore-i/Eatcheap/README.md

 Example- poundsPerServing rice

-Result- number of pounds you spend for each serving of rice you get

 Returns the number of pounds you spend per serving of the food.
+In the above case, rice

 Similar usage for caloriesPerPound and proteinPerPound